itsybitesyspider/retriever/README.md

 * Over 60 tests, doc-tests and benchmarks (need more)
 * Lots of full-featured examples to get started!

-### (Cargo) Features:

-* `fnv`: Index using the [fnv](https://crates.io/crates/fnv) hasher, which is faster but has security caveats.
-* `log`: [Log](https://crates.io/crates/log) non-critical problems and performance caveats.
-* `smallvec`: Support [small vectors](https://crates.io/crates/smallvec) in certain positions and also use small vector optimizations internally.

 ### Retriever does not have:

 * Parallelism.
 This is a "to-do".
 * Persistence.
 You can access the raw data for any chunk and pass it to serde for serialization.
 See `Storage::raw()` for an example.
 * Networking.
 Retriever is embedded in your application like any other crate.
-It doesn't access anything over the network, nor can be accessed over a network.
+It doesn't access anything over the network, nor can it be accessed over a network.
+* Novelty.
+I've tried to make Retriever as simple and obvious as possible, and I hope people will be able to pick it up and use it from the provided examples with little learning curve.
+  Where there are a lot of type parameters, I try to demystify them with appropriate documentation.

 ### Cow